<img height="1" width="1" src="https://www.facebook.com/tr?id=1209548899413190&amp;ev=PageView%20&amp;noscript=1">

 • Next 3 hours: 25 people x 3 drinks each = 75 drinks

-• For your 25 friends, you’ll need enough beer, wine, and liquor to serve about 113 drinks.
+• For your 25 friends, you’ll need enough beer, wine, and liquor to serve about 125 drinks, depending on the crowd.

 Identify the Drinks

-The final bit of math that you need to do is figuring out how much of each category of alcohol you need.
+The final bit of math that you need to do is figure out how much of each category of alcohol you need.
 Try the 50-25-25 breakdown:

 • About 50% of guests will drink wine